 These types of keywords should ALWAYS be your targets at the onset of any campaign.
 That’s because you’ll be able to score some quick wins out of the gate.

 Fortunately, SEMRush provides a way to find these low-hanging fruits.

 Then click the “Positions” dropdown and enter 4 – 20 in the “Custom Range”.

 These keywords should be your targets at the beginning of any campaign.

-3. “Steal” Your Competitor’s Keywords
+3. “Steal” Your Competitor’s Best Keywords with SEMRush

 Some of your competitors are likely ranking for keywords that you aren’t.
 SEMRush’s new Keyword Gap tool can help you narrow the gap.

-Click on “Keyword Gap” under “Domain Analytics”.
+Click on “Keyword Gap” under “Domain Analysis”.